 Who are we kidding?
-Many of us already planted our containers.
-Me, myself and I included.
-(Hey, you try walking through our annuals department everyday and not buy something--anything--to plant in a container.)
-Still, safe over sorry.
-Unless you're able to cover your plants if another cold night hits or, move them indoors, Brenna Henley, BB Barns container designer, suggests we wait until around Mother's Day.
+We already planted our outdoor containers.
+Still, unless you're able to cover your plants if another cold night hits or, move them indoors, Brenna Henley, B.B.
+Barns container designer, suggests we wait until around Mother's Day.
 Read on for more tips from Brenna.
 And, don’t get discouraged if you’re containers are presently planted and gorgeous, just watch the weather and be ready to cover.

 1. Can we plant our containers now?

 The safest date is Mother's Day (Sunday, May 12th, this year), but it’s late this year and who can wait that long?
 The last week of April, watch for how the weather is trending and judge based on the forecast whether or not to plant early.
 I haven't pulled the trigger on my client's installs yet, but when I do it's going to be crazy.
 Everyone is ready.

 2. Is there anything we can plant now?

 Alyssum will melt once heat comes.
 Petunias love heat, but thrive on cool conditions as well.
 These are good plants for transitioning from spring to summer planters.
 They're good ones to add to your winter containers where cabbages died.

 A lot of sun/part sun plants are fine even when temps dip into 40's but be careful of planting shade plants too early.
 They are more on the cold sensitive side.
 This would be your begonias, coleus, and so forth.
 Mother's Day is a more reasonable time for them.

 3. You do all the fabulous containers we see around the store, and we're envious! we want to do containers like that.
 Got any design tips?

 When designing your planters keep these things in mind: